Juan013/adhoc-ROS-Mobile/README.md

 3) The integration of a new tab to access to some MQTT clients.
 4) A new frontend for the activity where the widgets are shown (VizFragment).

-All in all, with respect to the ROS-Mobile app, a new ROS subscriber is included to show with colors (green, yellow or red) the intensity of the forces coming on a specific topic where the forces read by the sensor-in-hand are published.
+All in all, with respect to the ROS-Mobile app:

+- A new ROS subscriber is included to show with colors (green, yellow or red) the intensity of the forces coming on a specific topic where the forces read by the sensor-in-hand are published.
 Thus, a new widget can be found: "buttonsubscriber".

-In addition, the class VizFragment.java and its layout associted (fragment_viz.xml) have been modified.
+- In addition, the class VizFragment.java and its layout associted (fragment_viz.xml) have been modified.

-The ssh tab has been replaced by the MQTT tab in order to connect with MQTT clients tha manages the DT of this research project.
+- The ssh tab has been replaced by the MQTT tab in order to connect with MQTT clients tha manages the DT of this research project.

 ## Results